Conceited (song): Composition and reception

-"Conceited" was produced by Fyre, Trinidad James, and Kosine.
+"Conceited" was produced by Young Fyre, Trinidad James, and Kosine.
 It is a short, two-minute and 26 second track that contains themes of female empowerment and self-love.
 The beat of the song was described as energetic, and the lyrics were called braggadocious.
 She makes bold claims, raps self-affirming lines, and "bounces off the beat".
 Armon Sadler of Uproxx said that Flo Milli raps "with ferocity" on the track.
 On the hook of "Conceited", Flo Milli raps: "Feeling myself, I'm conceited", which Ryan Leas of Stereogum called a "characteristic snarl".
 She continues rapping after the hook, saying that she has been important since she was a fetus, and that she does not need a man's money.

 Consequence named "Conceited" their favorite rap song of the week, and called the content of the song a "throwback to Flo Milli's earlier days".
 Wisdom Iheanyichukwu of Refinery29 remarked that the song has "memorable bars", and called the song as a whole as "fun and unapologetic".